 Vertical Synchronization (VSync)

-Excellent!
-Problem solved, right?
+Great!
+Problem resolved, right?
 Not exactly.

-Let’s explore their solutions.
+Let’s examine their determinations.

 G-Sync